aquova/chip8-book/src/frontend.md

 }
 ```

-Unlike the other key events, where we would check the found `key` variable, we are simply looking for the Escape key to quit.
+Unlike the other key events, where we would check the found `key` variable, we want to use the Escape key to quit.
 If you don't want this ability in your emulator, or would like some other key press functionality, you're welcome to do so.

 That's it!
 The desktop frontend of our Chip-8 emulator is now complete.
 We can specify a game via a command line parameter, load and execute it, display the output to the screen, and handle user input.

 I hope you were able to get an understanding of how emulation works.
 Chip-8 is a rather basic system, but the techniques discussed here form the basis for how all emulation works.

 However, this guide isn't done!
 In the next section I will discuss how to build our emulator with WebAssembly and getting it to run in a web browser.